cs210/ABC-1/app/README.md

 * Implementation

 The timeline feature works closely with the News Api.
 We access the api through an ionic api service which delivers get requsts specific to the topic of interest.
+The timeline.page.ts object calls functions within the api service object.
+The preset timelines deliver a constant get request while the function for the custom search sends get requests specific to the search.
 The News Api returns all article data in a json file which we display as a timeline with a large date, picture, title, and description for each article.